OAK Community Update - December 2025

 Finally, we have also undertaken visualisation sessions with our architects to finalise the design of the interior.
 The next step, before the architects prepare the RIBA Stage 3 drawings, will be to obtain Listed Building Consent based on the revised plans.
 We have a visit from Herefordshire Council’s listed buildings department scheduled in the new year.
 We already have planning consent for the works we will undertake.

-We are all very aware that The Oxford looks the same from the outside as it has for some time (indeed, on some measures it looks worse than it ever has!).
-But this gives a false impression, because we are now much closer to completing the plans for the substantial renovation project that will bring The Oxford up to modern standards in terms of electrical and fire safety, accessibility, fixtures and fittings, and decor.
+We are all very aware that The Oxford looks the same from the outside as it has for some time (indeed, on some measures it looks worse unfortunately).
+But we have been working hard behind the scenes and we are now much closer to completing the plans for the substantial renovation project that will bring The Oxford up to compliance in terms of electrical and fire safety and accessibility.

 Timeline

-According to our current schedule, we have until March 2026 to prepare draft plans for a development review meeting with the Heritage Fund.
-If they are happy with our progress at this meeting, we can submit our bid for the Delivery Phase grant in May.
-We won’t hear back about this until September.
-Assuming we’re successful, we will still need to wait for a couple of months after this while legal matters are finalised before we receive the “Permission to Start”.
+According to our current schedule, we will submit a bid to the Heritage Fund in May for a Delivery Phase grant.
+The decision will be reached in September.
+If our bid is successful, there will be a couple while legal matters are finalised before we receive the “Permission to Start”.
 At that point, our architects can put work out to tender to get the renovation work underway.
-We hope that by next Christmas the renovations will have started.
+On this basis, if our bid is approved we hope that by next Christmas the renovations will have started.

 Events Update